You are here:

 Family & Children First Council Homepage > Information for Families > Youth

-The YAC has teams focused on topics important to youth and their communities, which help young people build skills and create positive change.
+The Youth Advocacy and Leadership Coalition has teams focused on topics important to youth and their communities, which help young people build skills and create positive change.
 The focus areas include:

 - Health & Fitness

 - Service Learning

 The Ohio State University Extension (OSUE) completed and won an RFP process to be the Youth Advocacy and Leadership Coalition vendor.
 OSUE is responsible for recruiting and training youth to participate and attend subcommittee meetings to provide the youth perspective.

 For more information, please visit the Youth Advocacy and Leadership Coalition website, www.empower-youth.org, or contact Robin Stone at (216) 429-8200, ext.
 234.